Severance Allowance Rules in Vietnam Explained

 - Their employment is terminated due to:

-- Expiration of a fixed-term labor contract without renewal
+- Expiration of the labor contract

 Exclusions: Employees are NOT entitled to severance allowance if: